 This Tumblr is a curation project and part of POCZP’s community outreach strategy.
 We will take what we learn through this Tumblr and apply it to the launch of our official website (coming soon!).

-Content on this Tumblr is broken up into categories:
+Content on this Tumblr is broken up into categories (in progress):

 Community Submission: Bookmark this tag to stay informed on all the poc zines submitted by POC to POCZP through Tumblr.